-In case of any inquiries, please contact the editors: romana.rauter@uni-graz.at over the course of time.
+In case of any inquiries, please contact the editors: romana.rauter@uni-graz.at published information.
+However, inaccuracies cannot be precluded.
+While the greatest possible care was taken during the preparation of these proceedings, there is always the possibility that certain information of sources referred to become(s) outdated or inaccurate over the course of time.